Latitudeda/PhotoCAD_Docs/docs/en/example_manual/Optical_phased_array.py.rst

 .. image:: ../example_image/opa5.png

-Then the ``BondPad`` are be conected to the pins on the ``heater`` using ``LinkBetween`` function.
+Then the ``BondPad`` are connected to the pins on the ``heater`` using ``LinkBetween`` function.
 To avoid short when the crossing of the metal wire appears, ``waypoints`` are being set and depends on the distance between the pins and the ``BondPads``.
 When those are close to each other, the x-coordinate of the ``waypoint`` will be also close to the pins, meaning that a quick turn will be generate through the connection.
 The ``waypoints`` are also set to minimize the overlapping between the metal wires and the optical waveguides to avoid heat effect to the material property of the optical wg.